OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 * Data mix:
     * French is as well represented as English
-    (Lucie Training Dataset is one of the biggest of collection of French text data with a minimum of quality),
+    (Lucie Training Dataset is one of the biggest of collection of French text data with a minimum of quality), to avoid that the LLM is culturally biased towards English.
     * German, Spanish and Italian are also represented to some extend,
     * Code is also included to boost the reasoning capabilities of LLM.
 * Data filtering and deduplication: